paul/blog.theamazingrando.com/posts/2010/using_the_link_element.markdown

-Title: Dear Microsoft: Please Do Pinned Menus Like This Instead
+#Dear Microsoft: Please Do Pinned Menus Like This Instead

 With the IE9 betas beginning to come out, Microsoft have introduced an interesting new feature they're calling [pinned sites][].
 For more details about how it works, you can check out the [Ars Technica preview][ars preview].
 Essentially, you put several ms-vendor specific `meta` tags in the html of your header that describe the menu.
 The example given on the Ars preview uses this markup: